 Online Casino Gambling in Minnesota

-Although the North Star State is warming up to the idea of sports betting, a state government website dealing with the legality of gambling within MN, declares that “online sports betting and online casinos that take your money and offer prizes via the web are illegal in Minnesota.”
+Although the North Star State is warming up to the idea of sports betting, a state government website dealing with the legality of gambling within MN, declares that “online sports betting and online casinos in Minnesota that take your money and offer prizes via the web are illegal in the state.”
 The industry is not regulated, and there is no player protection.
 Players who engage in the illegal activity have no legal recourse if the online operator does not pay out a player’s winnings.
 Currently there are no legal Minnesota online casinos.

 Online Poker in Minnesota